ChenS0407/test/reference/faqs/code_repo.md

 https://docs.gitlab.com/ee/api/branches.html

 4. If GitLab is accessed using https.
 Check whether http - >https is performed in the code base.
-Blue Shield defaults to http for code base access.
+BKCI defaults to http for code base access.

-If no skip is performed, please click this temporary solution to modify the Blue Shield file:
+If no skip is performed, please click this temporary solution to modify the BKCI file:

 ```
 vim /data/bkce/etc/ci/application-repository.yml